UoW-CPC/rabbda-university-portal/sqlite/README.md

 bash export_data.sh > students_commute_time.txt
 ```

-You can see the file by using the ls commands, and its content by using the cat command:
+You can see the file by using the ls command, and its content by using the cat command:
 ```
 cat students_commute_time.txt
 ```